dmlc/dgl/docs/source/api/python/dgl.sparse_v0.rst

                                     [3, 3]]),
                      shape=(3, 5), nnz=3)

-    Similarly, we can create a CSR matrix as follows:
+    Similarly, one can create a CSR matrix as follows:

         >>> indptr = torch.tensor([0, 1, 2, 5])
         >>> indices = torch.tensor([1, 2, 0, 1, 2])